rezakj/iCellR/README.md

 # let's see how many cells are there
 dim(data)

-# let's say you want to have the cells that are above 80 % likelihood of belonging to a HTO
+# let's say you want to have the cells that are above 80 % likelihood of belonging to an HTO
-data = subset(data, percent.match > 80)
+data <- subset(data, percent.match > 80)

 # let's see how many cells are left
 dim(data)